-We discuss our take on the evidence supporting chlorine dispensers here but in short:
+You can read our discussion of the evidence supporting chlorine dispensers here, but in short:

 - The Cochrane Review evaluated water interventions at point-of-use as well as more traditional water source improvements.
 The review covered 38 independent comparisons from 30 trials that involved more than 53,000 people.
 The review found that "in general, such interventions were effective in reducing episodes of diarrhea.
 Household interventions were more effective in preventing diarrhea than those at the source."